mubarizsaeed/SmartSchedule-Full-Stack-App/README.md

 # SmartSchedule - All-in-One Calendar App
 <img src="https://github.com/GrantHouch/Group123/blob/main/images/Calender_Logo_Refined.png" alt="Calendar Logo" width="200"/>

-Welcome to the SmartSchedule GitHub Wiki!
+Welcome to the SmartSchedule GitHub!
 SmartSchedule is a comprehensive all in one schedule application designed to streamline your scheduling needs.
-Below, you'll find information on installation, features, usage instructions, and how to contribute to the project.
+A key feature I implemented is a web scraper using Playwright to automatically pull in event data from brighspace calender.
+You'll find more information on this web scraper feature along with details on installation, other app features, usage instructions, and how to contribute to the project withing the Wiki.

 ## How to find and test our app (For internal testers) :